Version 0.28: This article may not be up to date for the latest stable release of Crawl.

 Tips & Tricks

-- A juggernaut can deal up to 120 damage in a single attack, which is enough to one-shot many characters.
+- A juggernaut can deal up to 120 damage in a single attack, which is enough to one-shot weaker characters.
 They also move very quickly (as fast as a centaur).
-If you can't take one out at range fast and can't handle one in melee, you should run as soon as you see one.
+If you can't kill a juggernaut quickly at range and can't handle one in melee, you should run as soon as you see one.

-- Juggernauts have enough magic resistance to shrug off most Hexes, so don't expect to be able to slow one down appreciably.
+- Juggernauts have enough HD and willpower to shrug off most Hexes, so don't expect to be able to use magic to slow them down appreciably without high skill or a scroll of vulnerability.

-- Strong summons can be effective, as the juggernaut will have to wade through your summons before it can reach you.
+- Using strong summons is a very effective strategy, as the juggernaut will have to (very slowly) fight through your allies before it can reach you.

 - Undead juggernauts are almost as bad as living ones; they only sacrifice a small portion of their overwhelming speed and damage and can potentially be more durable than their base form.
 Add standard undead resistances onto that and they become just that much more difficult to destroy, especially for characters specializing in cold, poison, or negative energy.

-- Fortunately, undeath renders them significantly more susceptible to Hexes, making confusing or petrifying one a possibility.
+- Fortunately, undeath renders them significantly more susceptible to Hexes, making slowing, confusing, or petrifying one much easier.

-- In most cases, you can whittle undead juggernauts down over a series of battles if you don't have the fortitude to destroy them in a straight fight.
-Spectral versions, however, can regenerate and should probably be avoided by anyone who can't take a living juggernaut.
+- In most cases, you can whittle undead juggernauts down over a series of encounters if you don't have the fortitude to destroy them in a straight fight.
+Spectral versions, however, can regenerate, run at full speed, and should probably be avoided by anyone who can't handle a living juggernaut.

 Juggernauts were added in 0.17.